mmikanguyen/StravaRunTimePredictor/README.md

 - effort_pace: pace adjusted to heart rate

 ## Model
-Trains a Random Forest Regression Model to predict total_time_min and evaluates performance through MAE and MSE.
+Trains a Linear Model to predict total_time_min and evaluates performance through MAE, MSE, and R2.
 Uses 80/20 split and uses most recent activities for testing.

 ## Setup
 Clone repo and create a .env file in the project root with: